 Guided imagery is a relaxation technique that uses positive mental images to influence how you feel.
 It can enhance, but not replace, traditional Parkinson's treatment.

-The symptoms of Parkinson’s disease may cause you to move more slowly.
+Parkinson’s disease may cause you to move more slowly.
 You may also feel tightness, pain, and weakness, especially in the muscles and joints.
 Physical and occupational therapy may help with these symptoms.

 Many people with Parkinson's disease have difficulty swallowing because they lose control of their mouth and throat muscles.

 Tips for coping with sexual problems if you or your partner has Parkinson's disease.

 Depression and other mental health disorders can develop from Parkinson's disease.

 Constipation often affects those with Parkinson's disease.
 It occurs when bowel movements become difficult or less frequent.

 Why is lightheadedness a common problem in those with Parkinson's disease?
 Learn more about orthostatic hypotension.